lidofinance/alerting-forta/mellow-vaults/README.md

       11. ℹ️ ✅ Gnosis Safe: Execution success from module
 3. ACL
    1. HandleBlock
-      1. 🚨🚨🚨 Vault Contract owner set to EOA 🚨🚨🚨
+      1. 🚨🚨🚨 Vault: Contract owner set to EOA 🚨🚨🚨
-      2. 🚨 Vault Contract owner set to address not in whitelist
+      2. 🚨 Vault: Contract owner set to address not in whitelist

 ## Development